 Some general guidelines on our Historic Ordinance the goal of which is to ensure the Square retains its distinct architectural styles:

 - Public-facing windows must be wood, not vinyl or aluminum

 - All structures visible from the street must be brick

-- Fences must reflect historical styles in the area
+- Fences must reflect historical styles in the area and have height restrictions